Health, safety, and environment information for SKOK and SVT

-On this page you will find an overview of the HSE protocol at SKOK, as well as relevant links to HSE at the University of Bergen.
+On this page you will find an overview of the HSE protocol at SKOK and SVT, as well as relevant links to HSE at the University of Bergen.

 Every staff member is required to uphold the laws and regulations of the Health, Safety and Environment Act.

 Guidelines for systematic HSE: Health, Safety and Environment work are found in the HSE-handbook.
 The HSE-Section (HMS-avdeling in Norwegian) is responsible for ensuring that the various institutes and departments at UoB follow up on and adhere to the rules and guidelines that apply to each area; the HSE-section is there to aid and support the centers in their efforts to comply with these requirements.

 The Centers’ Heads of Department have the primary responsibility for health, safety and environment at the centers.
 They can however delegate areas of responsibility to other staff members.

 Questions regarding general health, safety and working environment issues can be directed to the Safety Delegate: Judith Ann Larsen or Hanne Marie Johansen.
 Questions may also be addressed to the Centers’ Heads of Department: Professor Rasmus Slaattelid (SVT) or Professor Christine M. Jacobsen (SKOK).